ppfeufer/allianceauth-afat/CONTRIBUTING.md

 ### Tests<a name="tests"></a>

-Please update the existing or provide additional unit tests for your changes.
+Please update existing or provide additional unit tests for your changes.
 Note that your merge request might fail if it reduces the current level of test coverage.

 We are using [Python unittest] with the Django `TestCase` class for all tests.
 In addition, we are using some following third party test tools: